Understanding Insurance Claims

 One of the top frustrations for clients after an accident is when their vehicle has to be repaired, and they are without their car for a period of time.
 Many people assume their insurance has rental car coverage- this is a mistake!
 You cannot assume this, because if you have liability or collision coverage only, you likely don’t have rental car coverage.
 Rental coverage is usually associated with comprehensive coverage, but you should verify with your insurance agent that you in fact have rental car coverage.
 Otherwise, Uber and Lyft may become your new favorite app, and that can get expensive pretty quickly.

 Provides payments for your own vehicle repairs or replacement when it is damaged due to contact with another vehicle or object due to your own actions.
-Think, hitting the curb, running into a light pole in a parking lot, etc. This would not include damage due to fire, water, trees falling on your car, hitting a deer (or other animal), theft or vandalism.
+Think, of hitting the curb, running into a light pole in a parking lot, etc. This would not include damage due to fire, water, trees falling on your car, hitting a deer (or other animal), theft, or vandalism.

 If you cause a car crash, and the other person involved is injured, your automobile insurance policy will pay the amount of your liability (or the amount you are responsible for) to the injured person.
 This amount can include hospital, medical, and rehabilitation, as well as compensation for pain and suffering associated with their injury, and lost earnings if the injuries prevented them from working.